 The old man sat by the window, looking out on the valley he’d lived in all his life.
 He knew everything about that valley.
 Every little rock, every old tree stump.
-He loved it.
-The valley was the best place on Earth for him.
+He loved the valley.
+It was the best place on Earth for him.

 He walked out on the porch.
-Watching the little lake.
-He knew the little lake.
-He the kinds of fish swimming in it.
+Watched the little lake.
+He knew the lake.
+He knew the kinds of fish swimming in it.
 He knew how to catch them.
-He knew how which berries there was in the forest on the other side, which mushrooms he could eat and which ones he could not.
+He knew which berries there was in the forest on the other side, which mushrooms he could eat and which he could not.
 He sat down on his old stool, as he had done so many times before.

 He knew a lot.
-He knew how the flowers bloomed at springtime.
+He knew how the flowers bloomed in springtime.
 How the hills exploded in colours in autumn.
 He knew how it felt to love and he knew the pain of hate.
 He knew the arouse of glory, the deep sorrow of loss.
-He knew.
 He knew a lot.